Kriya Yoga school: Yoga Sutras of Patanjali

-body discipline, mental control, and meditating on Aum."—Yoga Sutras II:1."
+body discipline, mental control, and meditating on Aum.'—Yoga Sutras II:1."

 The Yoga Sutras of Patanjali 2.1 actually uses the term kriya yoga when describing a "yoga of action (kriyayoga)," defining three types of kriya (action):

 According to George Feuerstein, this kriya yoga is contained in chapter 1, chapter 2 verse 1-27, chapter 3 except verse 54, and chapter 4.
 The "eight limb yoga" is described in chapter 2 verse 28–55, and chapter 3 verse 3 and 54.

-According to Miller, Kriya yoga as described in the Yoga Sutras is the "active performance of yoga."
+According to Barbara Miller, Kriya yoga as described in the Yoga Sutras is the "active performance of yoga."
 It is part of the niyamas, "observances", the second limb of Patanjali's eight limbs.

-Yoga Sutras 2.49

 Yogananda stated that Patanjali wrote a second time about the Kriya Yoga pranayama technique when he wrote: "Liberation can be attained by that pranayama which is accomplished by disjoining the course of inspiration and expiration" (YS 2.49).

-Dissimilar traditions

-The Bihar School of Yoga, which teaches similar techniques of Kriya Yoga pranayama, states that the descriptions of kriya yoga in the Yoga Sūtras and the Bhagavad Gīta are not related.